- Type Parameters:

 This implementation provides constant-time performance for the basic

-), assuming the hash function
+operations (get and put), assuming the hash function

 disperses the elements properly among the buckets.
 Iteration over